Venus In Sagittarius Makes Our Love Lives Fun Again

 To keep things interesting, though, this Venus transit won't be acting like normal, astrologer Lisa Stardust warns.
 "This time around, it will be afflicted by elusive Neptune on December 30 and align with the South Node of Destiny on December 31," she esays.
 "We may feel a tad lovesick, lost in our emotions, and uncertain about the future of our relationships or finances at this time."
 Don't stress, though.
 She points out that there's a karmic lesson at play here — now's the time to change the way we commit to others and get a handle on how we spend our money.
 By doing so, Stardust says we can move into 2021 on a high romantic note.

 If you're already coupled up as Venus enters Sag, Montúfar says that the transit will make us want to indulge in lavish dinners and long, fun date nights with our boos.
 "We will be less jealous and a little more careless when it comes to having our partner’s attention to ourselves," she says.
 As we move away from the possessiveness of Venus in Scorpio, Montúfar says we'll lean into a more playful and adventurous attitude towards love and relationships.
-The fun-loving Sag energy is here to breathe new life into your relationship, so use these lighthearted vibes to your advantage and plan an indoor game night complete with homemade cocktails and your favorite take out.
-Or take it a step further and head out on the open road to rent out a secluded cabin in the woods.
+The fun-loving Sag energy is here to breathe new life into your relationship, so use these lighthearted vibes to your advantage and plan an indoor game night complete with homemade cocktails and your favourite takeaway.
+Or take it a step further and head out on the open road to rent out a secluded cottage in the country.
 The romance factor here is real.

 Advertisement